dojo/docs/dojo/fieldToObject.rst

            var shape = dojo.fieldToObject("shape");
            var colors = dojo.fieldToObject(dojo.byId("myform").color);

-           //Attach it into the dom as pretty-printed text. dojo.byId("output").innerHTML = "Shape is: " + shape + ", Colors is an array: " + colors;
+           // Attach it into the dom as pretty-printed text. dojo.byId("output").innerHTML = "Shape is: " + shape + ", Colors is an array: " + colors;
         });
       }